Partial Identification of Individual-Level Parameters Using Aggregate Data in a Nonparametric Model: Empirical Illustration

-I present estimated bounds on English exam white/non-white average pass rate gaps in Table \ref{tab:dat_ela_bds}.
-Sharp bounds on the white/non-white average pass rate gaps reported in Column 1 are again wide and either uninformative or close to uninformative.
-Imposing both additional monotonicity restrictions of \eqref{eq:mono1} and \eqref{eq:mono2} helps to narrow the bounds on all parameters, reported in Column 2, but all bounds are still wide and contain 0.
+I first present estimated bounds on math exam white/non-white pass rate gaps in Table \ref{tab:dat_math_bds} and on English exam white/non-white pass rate gaps in Table \ref{tab:dat_ela_bds}.
+90\% confidence intervals constructed as in Section \ref{sec3_2} are displayed below the bound estimates in curly brackets.
+For both types of exam, bounds on the white/non-white pass rate gaps reported in Column 1 are wide and either uninformative or close to uninformative.
+Imposing the additional monotonicity restrictions helps narrow the bounds for some parameters, reported in Column 2, but bounds are still wide.
+Using additional subgroup pass rates without monotonicity in Column 3 further narrows the bounds for those same parameters.
+Adding monotonicity to additional subgroup pass rates in Column 4 produces the tightest bounds, especially for white/non-white pass rate gaps among students who are economically disadvantaged but not English-language learners.
+For example, among economically disadvantaged students who are not English-language learners, the white/non-white English exam pass rate gap is estimated to be no lower than -30\% and no higher than 64\%.
+Bounds on pass rate gaps among English-language learners are never informative, as expected due to the small percentage of English-language learners in Rhode Island.